Statement re: next steps of The Royal Parks’ Movement Strategy – May 2022

 In August 2020, The Royal Parks launched a series of traffic-related trials across five parks to reduce the impact of cut-through traffic, improve the park visitor experience and open new spaces for park visitors to enjoy.

-The Royal Parks will keep the measures in place for the coming year while we monitor additional data to ensure that we have a clear picture of the impact of the schemes before determining whether they should be made permanent.
+We have kept the measures in place since then, monitoring additional data and ensuring that we have a clear picture of the impact of the schemes before determining whether they should be made permanent.

 View the full set of consultation summary reports